fbpx

 • 50ml melted coconut oil (deodorised): make sure to use deodorise coconut oil, to avoid a coconut flavour to your vegan cheese curds!

-• 1 tsp white miso paste: White miso paste is a fermented soybean paste.
+• 1 teaspoon white miso paste: White miso paste is a fermented soybean paste.
 It has a naturally slightly cheesy flavour, and adds a wonderful taste to your vegan cheese.

 For the vegan maple gravy:

-• 1 tbsp dairy-free butter: I use Flora plant-based
+• 1 tablespoon dairy-free butter: I use Flora plant-based

 • 1 small yellow onion, finely diced